Trams in France: Future lines

 One line is planned to open in Annecy.
-Plans of converting the Nancy GLT into a proper tramway, as in Caen, were abandoned in 2021 following a change in the municipal council.
-It is now due to close by 2022 or 2023 and will instead be replaced by a trolleybus.
+Plans of converting the Nancy Guided Light Transit into a proper tramway, as in Caen, were abandoned in 2021 following a change in the municipal council.
+Tramway plans have closed in 2023 in favour of a busway (BHNS/BRT) and a bi-articulated guided battery supported trolleybus.

 Recent technical developments

 The revival of tram networks in France has brought about a number of technical developments both in the traction systems and in the styling of the vehicles.

 Trams on tyres

 A recent development of tramway technology has been the guided bus (or tram on tyres), a rubber-tyred vehicle guided by a fixed rail in the ground, which draws current from overhead electric wires like a conventional tram.